 Then, if your Linux distribution for some reason hasn't included hotplug support, you can get the hotplug scripts release over at the linux-hotplug project and install it using the instructions there.

 Q: Is my device supported?

-A: You should be able to tell this from the working device database.
-If you're device isn't there you could ask on the Linux USB User/Help mailing list.
+A: You could ask on the Linux USB User/Help mailing list.
 You should include the kernel version you are using (including the names of any patches you have applied) and the contents of the /proc/bus/usb/devices file while the device is plugged in.

 Q: Does Linux talk to USB 2.0 devices?

 A: Yes, in two ways.
 First the backward-compatible way: all high speed (480 Mbit/sec) devices can be used at full speed (12 Mbit/sec) in all current Linux kernels.
 Second if you have the EHCI driver, and a USB 2.0 host controller (EHCI, currently available as add-on PCI cards) then you can use these devices at high speed.
 EHCI support is available in the Linux 2.6 kernels, and also in 2.4.19 kernels.
 (The 2.4.19 code should handle USB disks nicely, but for more complete USB 2.0 support, use 2.6 instead.)
 At this writing the EHCI driver is labeled "experimental".